okta/okta-auth-js/samples/generated/react-embedded-auth-with-sdk/README.md

 > :grey_exclamation: The use of this Sample uses an SDK that requires usage of the Okta Identity Engine.
 This functionality is in general availability but is being gradually rolled out to customers.
 If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

-This Sample Application will show you the best practices for integrating Authentication into your app using [Okta's Identity Engine][].
+This Sample Application will show you the best practices for integrating Authentication and Profile management into your app using [Okta's Identity Engine][].
 Specifically, this application will cover some basic needed use cases to get you up and running quickly with Okta.

 ## Installation & Running The App